I’ve been wanting to write this DIY post for a while now and I’m so excited to finally share it with you!

-Anyway, I’ve been wanting to write this DIY post for awhile now.
-I posted this project on my personal Fuzzybutt Farm Instagram feed almost two years ago and I STILL get lots of DMs asking where I bought our kitchen’s shelf brackets.
+I posted this project on my personal Fuzzybutt Farm Instagram feed years ago and I STILL get lots of DMs asking where I bought our kitchen’s shelf brackets.

-So I thought I’d go ahead and post the tutorial here so y’all can Pin it to your little heart’s delight.
+So I thought I’d go ahead and post the tutorial here so you can Pin it to your little heart’s delight.
 I’m a giver like that, what can I say.

 I’M ADDICTED TO OPEN SHELVING